Frequently Asked Questions

 • Sentry.io - We use Sentry.io to help our developers find and fix errors with the service.

-• Sendgrid, Twilio, TM4B, Nexmo - We use a number of companies to help deliver email and SMS notifications
+• Sendgrid, TM4B, Nexmo - We use a number of companies to help deliver email and SMS notifications

 You can access the vast majority of personal data we store on your account from the following pages: